sgjava/motiondetector/README.md

 The primary focus of Motion detector is efficient video processing, fault tolerance and extensibility.
 While most security themed video monitoring is based on motion detection, Motion Detector places a high value on Computer vision for intelligent frame analysis such as HOG pedestrian and Haar cascade multi-scale detection.

-Using the pre-trained Histogram of Oriented Gradients and Linear SVM method pedestrian detection works better when objects are larger:
+Using the pre-trained Histogram of Oriented Gradients and Linear SVM method works better when objects are larger (green is motion ROI and blue is a detected pedestrian):

 ![Title](images/hog.jpg)

-Using the pre-trained Haar Cascade method pedestrian detection works better when objects are smaller (green is motion ROI and blue is a detected pedestrian):
+Using the pre-trained Haar Cascade method works better when objects are smaller:

 ![Title](images/cascade.jpg)